evokss/MyYouTubeClone.github.io/README.md

 <details>
 <summary>Details</summary>

-<br>It consists of a static webpage that replicates the visual layout and structure of the YouTube homepage. <br>
+<br> • My YouTube Clone consists of a static webpage that replicates the visual layout and structure of the YouTube homepage. <br>
 > The header encompasses the logo, search bar, navigation buttons, and user profile picture. <br>
-> Additionally, it includes a sidebar with various sections and a grid layout displaying multiple video previews.
+> Additionally, it includes a sidebar with various sections and a grid layout displaying multiple video previews. <br>

 </details>